POTUS Impeachment Fans Tweet Watergate’s Hero: Security Guard Frank Wills Foiled Nixon

 It was also noted that in the real Watergate scandal, President Nixon was never jailed because he was pardoned by President Gerald Ford, but 48 out of 69 government officials charged for involvement in the Watergate scandal were found guilty.

-Ultimately, the discovery of the 1972 break-in at the Watergate Hotel led to a swift impeachment of POTUS Nixon, and on August 9, 1974, the resigned president left his housing quarters and official duties.
+Ultimately, the discovery of the 1972 break-in at the Watergate Hotel led to a swift impeachment of President Nixon, and on August 9, 1974, the resigned president left his housing quarters and official duties.

 Naturally, there are many fans of the current POTUS being impeached, and some are quick to point out trivia related to Watergate on Twitter.